Multiple Familial Trichoepithelioma

 Newcastle Upon Tyne, ENG, GB

-Anna Dubois practices in Newcastle Upon Tyne, United Kingdom.
+Anna Dubois practices practicing medicine in Newcastle Upon Tyne, United Kingdom.
 Ms. Dubois is rated as an Elite expert by MediFind in the treatment of Multiple Familial Trichoepithelioma.
-Her top areas of expertise are Multiple Familial Trichoepithelioma, Epidermal Nevus, Epidermolytic Hyperkeratosis, and Epidermoid Cyst.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Multiple Familial Trichoepithelioma, Epidermal Nevus, Epidermoid Cyst, and Hypohidrotic Ectodermal Dysplasia.

 Learn about our expert tiers